daviddibernado/daviddibernado/1-resume.md

 Leverage my experience managing a retail store with my academic accomplishments to advance my professional career by continuing to expand my skills and knowledge.

 ###Education

 ####University of Pittsburgh

 #####Bachelor of Science in Business Administration (BSBA)

 Major: Finance
 Minor: Economics
 GPA: 3.0

 ###Work Experience

 ####Rite Aid Pharmacy

 #####Store Manager

--Manage a team of shift supervisors and sales associates; conducting interviews, onboarding new associates, training, scheduling, setting expectations and performance reviews.
+- Manage a team of shift supervisors and sales associates; conducting interviews, onboarding new associates, training, scheduling, setting expectations and performance reviews.
--Successfully implented plans and initiatives to reverse a trend of declining sales revenues into a positively trending store with increasing sales over the previous year, with a strong improvement of EBITDA.
+- Successfully implented plans and initiatives to reverse a trend of declining sales revenues into a positively trending store with increasing sales over the previous year, with a strong improvement of EBITDA.
--

 ## Topic